Bryan Danielson: Early career (1999–2000)

-During his sophomore year at Aberdeen High School, Danielson decided to pursue a professional wrestling career and attempted to train at Dean Malenko's wrestling school in Florida.
-However, by the time he graduated in 1999, the school had closed down.
+During his sophomore year at Aberdeen High School, Danielson decided to pursue a professional wrestling career and attempted to train at Dean Malenko's wrestling school in Florida; however, by the time he graduated in 1999, the school had closed down.
 Following a friend's suggestion, he instead began training under Shawn Michaels and Rudy Gonzalez at the Texas Wrestling Academy (TWA) in San Antonio, Texas.
 After his wrestling debut in December 1999, he toured Japan with Frontier Martial-Arts Wrestling (FMW) alongside Lance Cade, a fellow trainee from the TWA, and they competed in several tag team matches.
 He won the TWA Tag Team Championship with Spanky on March 21, 2000, defeating The Board of Education (Jeromy Sage and Ruben Cruz), but they dropped the titles back to The Board of Education two weeks later.

 World Wrestling Federation/World Wrestling Entertainment (2000–2003)

 While touring the country's independent circuit, Danielson was signed to a developmental deal by the World Wrestling Federation (WWF) to work in their developmental system and was assigned to Memphis Championship Wrestling (MCW), where he gained exposure and was trained by WWF competitor William Regal, whom he credited as being instrumental in the development of his career.
 During this time, he adopted his moniker of the "American Dragon".
-WWF severed its ties with MCW in 2001, but not before Danielson won the MCW Light Heavyweight Championship and the MCW Tag Team Championship with Spanky.
+The WWF severed its ties with MCW in 2001, but not before Danielson won the MCW Light Heavyweight Championship and the MCW Tag Team Championship with Spanky.
 After 18 months with the company, he was released from his WWF contract in July 2001.
-Danielson revealed in his 2015 autobiography that he was close to being called up to the main roster during the 2001 Royal Rumble match: he explained that the WWF thought of using him as one of their key figures in the newly created cruiserweight division, which was inspired by World Championship Wrestling (WCW).
+Danielson revealed in his 2015 autobiography that he was close to being called up to the main roster during the 2001 Royal Rumble match; he explained that the WWF thought of using him as one of their key figures in the newly created cruiserweight division, which was inspired by World Championship Wrestling (WCW).

 In 2002, Danielson wrestled two matches for the renamed World Wrestling Entertainment (WWE) despite not being a contracted performer for the company.
 He was quickly defeated by both Sean O'Haire and Little Guido in his two appearances.
 He went on to make four additional non-contracted appearances for WWE in 2003 on its secondary shows, Velocity and Heat, initially as enhancement talent before being allowed to compete in longer matches; he wrestled Jamie Noble at a Velocity taping in January, Rico at a Heat taping in February, John Cena at a Velocity taping also in February, and made his final appearance in November in a tag team match against Paul London and Spanky at a Velocity taping, in which he was partnered with John Walters.
 This was his final appearance for the promotion for over five years.